spacetelescope/romancal/docs/roman/pipeline/exposure_pipeline.rst

-Result of applying all pipeline steps up through the :ref:`flatfield <flatfield_step>` step, to produce corrected flatfield data which is 2D image data, which will have one less data dimensions as the input raw 3D data (ncols x nrows x ngroups).
+Result of applying all pipeline steps up through the :ref:`flatfield <flatfield_step>` step, to produce corrected flatfield data which is 2D image data, which will have one less data dimensions as the input raw 3D data ( ngroups x ncols x nrows ).
 In addition to being a 2-dimensional image the output from the pipeline has the :ref:`reference pixels <refpix>` removed from the edges of the science array.